bms-devs/Monino/README.md

 Installation
 ------------

-1. Download the most recent Raspbian image from http://downloads.raspberrypi.org/raspbian_latest.
-Write the image to an SD card according to the appropriate guide:
+1. Download a Raspbian Jessy image.
+You can get the most recent Raspbian image from http://downloads.raspberrypi.org/raspbian_latest.

+2. Write the image to an SD card according to the appropriate guide:
    - for Linux: http://www.raspberrypi.org/documentation/installation/installing-images/linux.md
    - for Windows: http://www.raspberrypi.org/documentation/installation/installing-images/windows.md
    - for Mac OS X: http://www.raspberrypi.org/documentation/installation/installing-images/mac.md

-2. Insert the SD card into the Raspberry Pi, plug Ethernet and power cables and boot it.
+3. Insert the SD card into the Raspberry Pi, plug Ethernet and power cables and boot it.

-3. Find out the IP address that got assigned to it and put it into the `hosts` file.
+4. Find out the IP address that got assigned to it and put it into the `hosts` file.

-4. Having Ansible installed on your local box, run `./ansible.sh` and when asked for the SSH password type `raspberry` in.
+5. Having Ansible installed on your local box, run `./ansible.sh` and when asked for the SSH password type `raspberry` in.

-5. Edit the configuration file `sudo vim /home/monino/config.yml` replacing the default URL with an URL of the page you want to display.
+6. Edit the configuration file `sudo vim /home/monino/config.yml` replacing the default URL with an URL of the page you want to display.

-6. Reboot your Raspberry Pi with a `sudo reboot` command.
+7. Reboot your Raspberry Pi with a `sudo reboot` command.
 Plug your TV.
 You should now see the website on your screen.

 How does it look like?